MGTheTrain/cpp-opengl-renderer/README.md

 - Download and install [Visual Studio with components for building C and C++ apps](https://visualstudio.microsoft.com/vs/features/cplusplus/) on your target platform
 - Download and install [CMake from the official website](https://cmake.org/download/)  or trough a package manager
 - Install [vcpkg from the official website](https://vcpkg.io/en/getting-started.html) or trough a package manager
+- To obtain multiple glTF samples, ensure that you update the Git submodules: `git submodule update --init`

 ### Integrate vcpkg with Visual Studio